Enjoy a private tour in one of the numerous museums and palaces in Vienna. Some suggestions for Guided visits to Viennese museums:

 The Hofburg was the city residence of the Habsburgs in Vienna from the second half of the 13th century until the end of the monarchy.
-Emperor Franz Joseph and Empress Elisabeth, also known as Sisi, lived in the piono nobile of the Reichkanzlei wing.
+Emperor Franz Joseph and Empress Elisabeth, also known as Sisi, lived in the piano nobile of the Reichkanzlei wing.
 In the originally furnished Imperial Apartments you get an insight into the life of the Habsburgs towards the end of the monarchy.

 The palace was the former summer residence of the famous general Prince Eugene of Savoy (1663-1736).
 Today the Austrian Gallery is located there.
 Numerous art works from around 1900 of Austrian artists are exposed here.
 The most visited painting is Gustav Klimt‘s (1862-1918) Kiss.
 Enjoy there also one of the most important collections of paintings from the Biedermeier period.